[Photo above: The Ma family a few years ago]

 —Don Levy, former Senior Vice President,

 Marketing & Communications, Sony Pictures

-ADVICE FOR PARENTS
+PRAGMATIC ADVICE FOR PARENTS WITH DRIVEN STUDENTS

 Worldwide, the growing impact of technologies (especially AI), digital transformation, globalization, demographic changes, as well as the changing nature of careers and the “gig economy,” are raising people’s and companies’ productivity and connectivity.
-But these factors, geopolitical turbulence, educational system issues, and other causes are also increasing anxiety, stress, fear, and already intense competition.
+But these factors, social media, geopolitical turbulence, educational system issues, and other causes are also increasing stress, anxiety, fear, depression, and already intense competition.

 And who gets affected the most from these trends?
 The next generation.
 Our children.

-Layering these struggles with the unavoidable and daunting emotional and social challenges common in their life stage, teens and twentysomethings feel that preparing for and tackling young adult life and career responsibilities has never been more difficult.
-A large portion of students and adults are over-stressed, lonely, depressed, or lost.
+Layering these struggles with the unavoidable and daunting emotional and social challenges common in their life stage, teens and young adults feel that preparing for and tackling adult life and career responsibilities has never been more challenging.
+A large portion of students (at both public and private schools) and young adults at work are over-stressed, lonely, depressed, or lost.

 The best intentions of parents sometimes antagonize their children and create stressful conflicts or uneasiness within the family.
 Good intentions do not always produce excellent results.

-The reality is that parents often make well-intentioned miscalculations and (in)decisions that seem rational but will ultimately cause significant long-term pain, opportunity losses, or disadvantage in wealth, health, and happiness/relationships for their children and themselves.
+The REALITY is that parents often make well-intentioned miscalculations and (in)decisions that seem rational but will ultimately cause subpar results, long-term pain, (huge) opportunity costs, and/or disadvantages for their children and themselves.